 Despite the Australian name the Australian Shepherd is not from Australia, they are an American breed fined-tuned by ranchers and farmers of the American West.
 There are several theories regarding the origin of this breed, but many believe dogs similar to the present-day Aussie accompanied Basque sheep herders when Australian sheep were being imported to America's western states in the 1800's.

-Being descendants of the Australian Shepherd the Miniature American Shepherd shares many of the same characteristics of the Australian Shepherd with the exception to size.
-The Aussie breed standard states the recommended size of 18 to 21 inches at the withers for females and 20 to 23 inches for males then states that quality is not to be sacrificed in favor of size.
-The Miniature American Shepherd breed standard is specific to size and states that the height for males is to start at 14 inches up to and including 18 inches.
+Being descendants of the Australian Shepherd the Miniature American Shepherd shares many of the same characteristics and traits of the Australian Shepherd with the exception of size.
+The breed standard for Australian Shepherds states that the preferred height is 18 to 21 inches at the withers for females and 20 to 23 inches for males but states that quality is not to be sacrificed in favor of size.
+The Miniature American Shepherd (MAS) breed standard is specific to size and states that the height for males is to start at 14 inches up to and including 18 inches.
 Females is to start at 13 inches up to and including 17 inches in height at the wither.
-Anything smaller or larger than this size will be disqualified from competing in the breed ring.
-Regardless of their height the Miniature American Shepherd would still be eligible to compete in all other venues even if the individual dog is under or over the breed standard designated heights.
+Anything smaller or larger than this size will disqualify the Miniature American Shepherd from competing in the breed ring.
+However, regardless of their height the Miniature American Shepherd would still be eligible to compete in all other venues even if the individual dog is under or over the breed standard heights.
 Other than size both breed standards are almost identical with a few minor differences.
-I often make this comparison if you love Collies, but they are bigger than you would like you can get a similar look with the smaller Shetland Sheepdog.
+I often make this comparison for potential owners if you love Collies, but they are larger than you would like you can get a similar look with the smaller Shetland Sheepdog.
+The same applies with the Aussie and the MAS.

 Here are a few good websites to help you start learning more about these two wonderful breeds.